PushPushGo logo PushPushGo push service GDPR compliant

 Source: CBS News site

-Once the subscription forms are set up, there comes a time to start pushing your notifications.
-A standard push campaign sent to all your subscribers takes just minutes to prepare and send.
+Once the subscription forms are set up, it's time to start pushing your notifications.
+A standard push campaign sent to all your subscribers takes just minutes to prepare and deliver.
 By adding a Chrome extension to their browsers, media workers can facilitate the process even further.
+It's a far cry from the logs, ardous process of newspapers and magazines delivery.

 Still, there are some subjects that won't be popular among all the readers.
 Using segmentation, publishers can divide the subscriber base into smaller groups and address them with more tailored content.
 This might serve you to

-• Send match results to people who were browsing the sports section of the portal.
+• Deliver match results to people who were browsing the sports section of the portal.

-• Address subscribers living in a particular area with news coming from their neighborhood (if they allowed geolocation on their browser).
+• Address subscribers living in a particular post code with news coming from their neighborhood (if they allowed geolocation on their browser).

 • Inform about local policies concerning specific aspects of living in the area straight to people who were previously interested in articles about particular projects.